Archive for June, 2011

 Additional Information:

-1. A Swiss firm is alleged to have rented Rajin’s Pier No. 2.
+1. A Swiss firm is alleged to have rented Rajin’s Pier No. 2, but it has not.

 2. Here and here is some background information on the new Hwanggumphyon SEZ.
 Here is some more information on the Rason ground-breaking and Chinese investment tour.